-My early-career research focused on computational aspects of representations used by humans in hardware and software design.
+Prior Research: My early-career research focused on computational aspects of representations used by humans in hardware and software design.
 I've studied diagrammatic logics for hardware verification, including the differences between timing diagrams and textual temporal logics.
 I did a lot of the early work on modular verification of programs whose modules encapsulated user-identifiable features (an architecture linked to product lines, such as telecommunications systems).
-I occasionally publish papers in these areas, but my focus lies elsewhere.
+I was also one of the lead researchers on Margrave, a tool to help people develop accurate access-control and privacy policies.
+I still publish occasional papers in these areas, but my focus lies elsewhere.

 I was a theater junkie through high school.
 As an undergraduate at Williams College, I rang handbells, worked in the college archives, walked campus backwards giving tours, danced folk and jitterbug, double majored in Chinese and Computer Science, and sang in an acapella group for folks who couldn't carry a tune.
 These days, I mainly travel, exercise, practice guitar, and cook vegetarian food from around the world.
 Jigsaw puzzles distract me for hours.
 I love puns and other forms of word-play.
 As a native New Yorker, I'm a thin-crust pizza snob.